-This is a pure equity fund which tracks the performance of the FTSE/JSE Equally Weighted Top 40 index.
-The appeal for an investor is the alternate weighting methodology to the traditional FTSE/JSE Top 40, which is a market cap weighted index.
-This fund is rebalanced quarterly.
+This is a pure equity fund that aims to replicate the FTSE/JSE RAFI40 Index.
+The appeal for an investor is the alternate weighting methodology (discussed below) to the traditional FTSE/JSE Top 40, which is a market cap weighted index.
+The fund is rebalanced annually in March.